Third-Party Delivery FAQ

 Can I deliver my own orders, too?

-Yes, you can still draw delivery zones in Open Dining.
+Yes, you can still draw delivery zones in online ordering.
 Any mapped zones will be delivered by you, and anything outside the zones will be delivered by a courier.

 How do I know which orders are delivered for me?